 How does Coursera make money?

 Coursera’s yearly revenue is estimated to be around $140 million and most of it comes from paid online courses, Specializations, MasterTracks, online degrees, and enterprise clients.
 The global corporate e-learning market size is growing astonishingly quickly, and it’s also becoming an increasingly large portion of Coursera’s revenue.
-With around 2000 corporate clients (including nearly 100 Fortune 500 companies), Coursera for Business still managed to grow by a whopping 100% in 2019.

 Now, it’s time to review Coursera’s arguably most important feature.
 That is, of course, Coursera’s online course catalog.
 As of the writing of this Coursera review, there are nearly 4000 online courses available on the platform, with new ones being added constantly.